cyberbotics/wrestling/README.md

 You can now edit your [participant.json](../../edit/main/controllers/participant/participant.json) file to set your name, description and country information and also modify your [main robot controller file](../../edit/main/controllers/participant/participant.py) or create new files in this folder and push the modification to the main branch of your repository.
 A series of automated actions will take place in a few seconds.
-If everything went well, your repository should appear after some time in the [leaderboard][1] of the competition.
+If everything went well, your repository should appear after some time in the [leader board][1] of the competition.
 If there was a problem, an [issue](../../issues) will be open automatically on your repository by the organizer.
 You will have to read it, fix what is wrong and push the changes to your main branch to re-run the automated verification.